19 Best Unkillable Houseplants Ideal for Beginners

 16. Silver Inch Plant (Tradescantia zebrina)

-Silver Inch Plant is an easy care plant that will withstand a wide range of growing conditions and easily propagates; just a node of this plant will sprout into a beautiful plant in no time.
+Silver Inch Plant is an easy-care plant that will withstand a wide range of growing conditions, and will easily propagate; just a node of this plant will sprout into a beautiful plant in no time.

 Tradescantia zebrina bears glistened, fleshy leaves which are multicolored above where the surface color is bluish-green, banded with silver and edged in purple.

-Silver Inch Plant grows best under bright, indirect light away from direct sunlight, average warmth and moderately moist, fertile, well-drained soil.
-It has no need for high humidity.
+Silver Inch Plant grows best under bright indirect light, average warmth and humidity, and moderately moist, fertile, well-drained soil.
 Learn how to grow and care for Silver Inch Plant.

 17. Baby Rubber Plant (Peperomia obtusifolia)

-Baby Rubber Plant also called Pepper Face Plant or American Rubber Plant is a compact upright growing Peperomia with cupped leathery leaves which resembles a rubber plant and hence its common name.
+Baby Rubber Plant also called Pepper Face Plant or American Rubber Plant is a compact, upright-growing Peperomia with cupped leathery leaves which resemble a rubber plant and hence its common name.

 American Rubber Plant is a hardy plant that will thrive even when the growing conditions are less than perfect.
 It does not require too frequent watering but needs bright light away from direct sunshine.

-Pepper Face Plant grows best bright, indirect light, moderately warm and humid conditions and moderately moist, fertile, well-drained soil.
-It has no need for high humidity.
-Read on how to grow and care for Baby Rubber Plant.
+Pepper Face Plant grows best bright indirect light, moderately warm and humid conditions, and moderately moist, fertile, well-drained soil.
+Read more on how to grow and care for Baby Rubber Plant.

 18. Haworthia Plants

-Haworthia Plants have firm, tough, fleshy leaves, usually dark-green in color while others are softer and contain leaf windows with translucent panels through which sunlight can reach internal photosynthetic tissues.
+Haworthia Plants are tough, low-maintenance plants featuring firm, tough, fleshy leaves, usually dark-green in color.
+Others are softer and contain leaf windows with translucent panels through which sunlight can reach internal photosynthetic tissues.

-Haworthia Plants thrive in bright light with some direct sunlight and slightly moist, fertile, well-drained soil.
+Haworthia Plants thrive in bright light with some direct sunlight, average warmth and humidity, and slightly moist, fertile, well-drained soil.
 Read more on how to grow and care for Haworthia Plants.

 19. Aloe Plants

-Aloes are low maintenance succulent plant which form a stemless rosettes of fleshy leaves and tubular, yellow, orange, pink or red and are borne , densely clustered and pendant at the apex of simple or branched leafless stems.
+Aloes are low-maintenance, succulent plants which form a stemless rosettes of fleshy leaves, and tubular, yellow, orange, pink or red flowers, borne densely clustered and pendant at the apex of simple or branched leafless stems.

-Aloe Plants are easy care plants which come in all shapes and sizes.
+Aloe Plants come in all shapes and sizes.
 There are numerous species of Aloes and a few are popular as indoor plants.

-Aloe Plants thrive in bright light with some direct sunlight, average warmth away from drafts and moderately moist, rich, well- drained soil.
+Aloe Plants perform best in bright light with some direct sunlight, average warmth and humidity, and moderately moist, rich, well- drained soil.
 Read more on how to grow and care for Aloe Plants.